magnusmel/tmail/README.md

-**[Tmail Angular2](https://www.creative-tim.com/product/material-dashboard-angular2/)** is a free Material Bootstrap Admin with a fresh, new design inspired by Google's Material Design.
+**[Tmail Ver 1.x](https://github.com/magnusmel/tmail.git)** is a free Material Bootstrap Admin with a fresh, new design inspired by Google's Material Design.
 We are very excited to introduce our take on the material concepts through an easy to use and beautiful set of components.
 Tmail was built over the popular Bootstrap framework and it comes with a couple of third-party plugins redesigned to fit in with the rest of the elements.

 Tmail makes use of light, surface and movement.
 The general layout resembles sheets of paper following multiple different layers, so that the depth and order is obvious.
 The navigation stays mainly on the left sidebar and the content is on the right inside the main panel.

-This product came as a result of users asking for a Tmail after we released our successful [Material Kit](http://www.creative-tim.com/product/material-kit).
-We developed it based on your feedback and it is a powerful bootstrap admin dashboard, which allows you to build products like admin panels, content managements systems and CRMs.

 Tmail comes with 5 color filter choices for both the sidebar and the card headers (blue, green, orange, red and purple) and an option to have a background image on the sidebar.